plug-and-pay/sdk-php/README.md

 ## Introduction

 This is a PHP SDK to make easier to communicate with the Plug&Pay API.
 Not all functionalities are present.
-If you're missing something, feel free to request it through our [Discord](https://discord.gg/PHuj4gnPX7) channel.
+If you're missing something, feel free to request it.

 ## Requirements